Optimal Satellite Constellation Configuration Design: A Collection of Mixed Integer Linear Programs: Comparative Analyses, Mix and Match, and Extensions

-This section aims to provide additional tools to the user by extending the applicability of the formulations presented in Sec.~\ref{sec:mathematical_modeling}.
-The new tools are demonstrated by adopting the SCLP as a baseline.
+This section intends to provide additional tools to the user by extending the applicability of the formulations presented in Sec.~\ref{sec:mathematical_modeling}.
+To this end, we conduct a mix and match between the constraints and the objective functions of SCLP, MMRT, and MART.
+Each formulation is accompanied by an illustrative example adopting the parameters defined in Sec.~\ref{sec:parameters}.